reeyon/italo/README.md

 ## Supporting the project

 Italo is a 100% community-sponsored endeavor.
 If you want to join our efforts, the easiest thing you can do is support the project financially.
-Both Italo and Bitcoin donations can be made to **donate.italo.com** if using a client that supports the [OpenAlias](https://openalias.org) standard.
+Both Italo and Bitcoin donations can be made to **donate.italo.network** if using a client that supports the [OpenAlias](https://openalias.org) standard.
 Alternatively you can send XMR to the Italo donation address via the `donate` command (type `help` in the command-line wallet for details).

 The Italo donation address is: `ipPQjQYEQsLL7Gv43PpHDLiFLsZzoGuZtEJ8ZCW2is5TGeMNPo66bTKXAAd3m3ceXp4aweqmZnAHt9bWHALkK7xR2MVhF8QFZ` (viewkey: `f359631075708155cc3d92a32b75a7d02a5dcf27756707b47a2b31b21c389501`)